specify/specify7/README.md

 * **[Comprehensive Documentation](https://speciforum.org/c/docs/39):** Step-by-step user guides, video and webinar training materials, software installation support, API documentation for developers, and system administration references.
 * **[Community Support](https://speciforum.org/c/get-help/78):** A dedicated space to ask questions, report issues, and troubleshoot workflows with the Specify support team and fellow users.
 * **[Community News & Announcements](https://speciforum.org/c/news/76):** Read here to stay up to date on new developments, software releases, and upcoming workshops and events.

+## Demo Instance

+For those looking to evaluate Specify, we have an online demonstration database available at https://sp7demofish.specifycloud.org/specify/.
+If you are interested in requesting an evaluation instance for your institution, you can [fill out the form here](https://specifysoftware.org/#evaluation) to request one!

 # Installation